braedynl/CSE231-020-SS20/assets/templates/project_info_temp.md

 - CTRL + F5
     - Execute file with debugger (runs program up until the first breakpoint)
 - CTRL + F10
-    - Steps debugger one line forward (you cannot go backwards)
+    - Steps debugger one line forward
 - F12
     - Set/clear line breakpoint
 - CTRL + F12
-    - Steps debugger until next breakpoint
+    - Steps debugger forward until next breakpoint
 - CTRL + SHIFT + F12
     - Stop debugging
 - CTRL + S
     - Save file
 - CTRL + SHIFT + S
     - Save file as
-- CTRL + C (in console, CTRL + C on MacOS)
+- CTRL + C (MacOS: CTRL + C)
-    - Halts file execution, useful if your program is infinitely looping, or you want to stop it early for whatever reason
+    - In console only.
+Halts file execution, useful if your program is infinitely looping, or you want to stop it early for whatever reason
-- CTRL + . (in console)
+- CTRL + .
+(MacOS: CTRL + .)
-    - Restarts the console (kernel), useful if the console crashes and/or is misbehaving
+    - In console only.
+Restarts the console (kernel), useful if the console crashes and/or is misbehaving

 **Cursor Navigation**
 - Right Arrow